-One of the most important things you can do to encourage your child to be an active reader is to read to your child every day.
-Even as your children get older, making reading part of the daily routine will instill a culture of reading in your family.
+One of the most important things you can do to encourage your child to read to your child every day.
+Even as your children get older, making reading part of your daily routine will encourage a culture of reading in your family.

 As a parent, it’s your responsibility to make this experience fun.
 Let your children pick books they enjoy.
-Use your storytelling skills (and character voices) to keep your child engaged and to help younger children follow the story better.
+Use your storytelling skills (and character voices) to keep your child engaged.
+Fun voices and storytelling will aslo help younger children follow the story better.
 Remember, if you’re bored or seem bored, your child will pick up on it.

 Create fun games

-Play fun games such as a word scavenger hunt, taking turns reading poems in silly voices, or finding and cooking a recipe together.
+Play fun games with your child to help with sight words, phonics words, or spelling.
+Try a word scavenger hunt or a sight word game.
+Take turns reading poems in silly voices or find and follow a recipe together.

 Have a wide variety of books available in your home

 Your child should see books in their home multiple times a day every day.
 There should always book nearby so your child can have the opportunity to read if he or she wants to.
-Stock your library with age-appropriate books about your child’s interests, favorite characters, and favorite types of stories–does your child love stories about other children, fantasy or science fiction, or any book with a lovable dog?
+Stock your library with age-appropriate books about your child’s interests, favorite characters, and favorite types of stories.
+Does your child love stories about other children, fantasy or science fiction?
+Books about talking animals?
+Any story with their favorite character?